Amaguk2023/PasswordGenerator/README.md

 # Password Generator

 The user has the option to select the length/amount of passwords.
 Passwords are written inside a .txt file and then exported to the users' pwd.

+New additions:

-Creation of public/private keys.
+- Creation of public/private keys.
-Password encryption/decryption.
+- Password encryption/decryption.

 Extra libraries that must be imported: sys, string.